 Success through an entrepreneurial perspective

-How do you become a Growth Manager?
+How do I become a growth manager?

-Multifaceted work & flexibility
+Versatile work and flexibility

-Always in contact with people
+Always being in contact with people

 Work with us!

 Jan, what did you learn in your first year as a Growth Manager at advalyze?

 Self-confidence in how I talk to people, how I appear confident, and, above all, how I present myself.
 Much of my work consists in presenting my ideas understandably and defending them if needs be.
 Today, I know exactly how discussions are conducted constructively and at eye level and how I always remain open-minded, both in-house and with customers in terms of content.
 These are a few of the important things I have learned.